-Gluten-free Grilled Caprese Chicken with Basil Vinaigrette uses the same basil vinaigrette for the chicken marinade and salad dressing.
+Caprese Chicken with Basil Vinaigrette uses the same basil vinaigrette as a chicken marinade and salad dressing.
 This gluten-free grilling recipe is fresh and tasty!

 Fresh basil vinaigrette is used as both a grilled chicken marinade and dressing for a Caprese salad-inspired topping, and everything’s smothered in reduced balsamic vinegar.
 Fresh, fun, and flavorful.
 I don’t know about you but my appetite seems to drop when the temps heat up, but dishes like this one almost always sound appealing.

-This recipe actually materialized after throwing some leftovers together for dinner last week.
-I had extra basil dressing from our Earth Bowl Salads that I combined with fresh mozzarella cheese and tomatoes that were nearing use or lose status.
-Grilled chicken was on the menu for dinner anyway, so I tossed everything together and it totally worked.
+This recipe materialized after throwing some leftovers together for dinner last week.
+I had extra basil dressing from our Earth Bowl Salads which I combined with fresh mozzarella cheese and tomatoes from the garden.
+Grilled chicken was on the menu for dinner anyway, so I tossed everything together and it totally worked!
 Both Ben and I loved this simple, summery dish!

 Start by making the reduced balsamic vinegar, or balsamic reduction.
 If you’ve never had this stuff, it’s MAGIC.
-Balsamic vinegar loses a lot of it’s tang when it’s simmered and reduced, rendering it syrupy and sweet.
-So freaking amazing.
+Balsamic vinegar loses a lot of its tang when simmered and reduced, rendering it syrupy and sweet.
+So amazing.
 Simply pour 1-1/2 cups balsamic vinegar in a small saucepan then simmer for 15-20 minutes or until the consistency is a little thinner than maple syrup.

 The reduction will thicken as it cools so you don’t want to let it reduce too much.

-Next make the basil vinaigrette that’s pulling double duty as both the grilled chicken marinade and Caprese salad topping dressing.
+Next make the basil vinaigrette that’s pulling double duty as both the grilled chicken marinade and salad dressing.

 Add 1/2 cup lightly packed basil to the bowl of a food processor (or blender,) along with lots of salt and pepper, 1 large clove garlic (or two small ones,) 1 Tablespoon honey and 2 Tablespoons apple cider vinegar.
 Pulse a couple times to chop the basil and garlic then let ‘er rip while streaming in 1/2 cup extra virgin olive oil.